Bobskyz/Praktikum-Algoritma-Pemrograman/README.md

   <p>
     - 👋️ Hello, I'm Dafin<br>
     - 🎓️ I am currently studying Informatics at Universitas Negeri Padang<br>
-    - 🌱️ I'm in the process of learning algorithms using the C language<br>
+    - 🌱️ I'm in the process of learning algorithms using the C or C++ language<br>
-    - 🤔 I’m looking for help with anything I am currently learning! 😅<br>
+    - 🤔 I’m looking for help with anything I am currently learning! 😄<br>
   </p>
 </div>